-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sequatchie is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Sequatchie isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sequatchie are a mix of both white- and blue-collar jobs.
 Overall, Sequatchie is a town of managers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Sequatchie who work in management occupations (45.45%), architecture and engineering (24.24%), and office and administrative support (0.00%).

 In Sequatchie, however, the average commute to work is quite long.
 On average, people spend 34.22 minutes each day getting to work, which is significantly higher than the national average.